Honey has always held a fascination for humans, and was thought by many cultures throughout history to be a gift from

 Herbs.
 Spices and fruits?
 Is there anything better for you?
 We are in the midst of an herbal medicine renaissance here in America for a very good reason.
-The right herbs heal the body (and the mind) and are the origin or the inspiration for most of today’s pharmaceuticals.
+Herbs can heal the body (and the mind) and are the origin or the inspiration for most of today’s pharmaceuticals.

-In Ayurveda, the ancient and still thriving medical system of India (though the Brits did try to wipe it out) honey is known as ‘Yogavahi’, which means “the carrier of the healing values of the herbs to the cells and tissues”.
+In Ayurveda, the ancient, still thriving medical system of India (though the Brits did try to wipe it out) honey is known as ‘Yogavahi’, which means “the carrier of the healing values of the herbs to the cells and tissues”.
 In other words honey enhances the medicinal qualities of plants.
-Maybe that is why mead makers still call any mead made with herbs or spices a metheglin- the Welsh word for medicine.
+Mead makers still call any mead made with herbs or spices a metheglin- the Welsh word for medicine.
 So drinking mead can be very good for you.

-So raw honey may be nature’s most perfect food.
+Raw honey may be nature’s most perfect food.
 Mead may be mankind’s most perfect beverage, after water.
 SlainteSaludProstL’Chaim

 Beautiful Flowers, Magical Bees

 What’s old is new again

 The world’s first alcoholic beverage was made with honey thousands of years ago according to many anthropologists and archeologists.
 In English speaking countries this drink is called mead.
 Little known despite its ancient lineage, mead is now the fastest growing segment of the beverage industry.
 Say hello to our old friend Mead.

 Honey Was Always Believed To Have Come From Heaven